namdiv/namdiv/README.md

 <img align="right" alt='Coding' width="500" src="https://static.wixstatic.com/media/3e99b9_f53a1cab95ae4dfd938a1bf6a1a62f49~mv2.gif">

 My name is Xavier, I am from Argentina.
-I am a Data Scientist and an Eletronics Engineer.
+I am a Data Scientist and an Electronics Engineer.

 Big fan of new technologies, with 5 years of experience in programming languages and experience in the world of mathematics, probability and statistics.
 Now, my passions are Big Data🌎 and Machine Learning 💻